justinmeiners/pre-rendered-backgrounds/README.md

 ### iOS

 Another game I wrote uses this engine on iOS.
 To port to iOS the SDL windowing need to be replaced with a standard iOS OpenGL view.
-The shaders needs to be changed from 3.2 grammer to ES 2.0.
+The shaders needs to be changed from 3.2 GLSL grammer to the ES 2.0 version.

 ## Structure